 - 10–12 medjool dates, 1 cup loosely packed (175g), pitted

 - Line a 9×5 loaf pan parchment paper allowing extra to hang over edge, or use a silicone pan.
 Set aside.

 - In a medium bowl, add coconut flour, maple syrup, and coconut oil.
 Use spoon or spatula to fully combine.
 Allow dough to rest for a few minutes so coconut flour absorbs moisture.

 - While dough is resting, add pitted dates to small food processor or blender (I was able to use my NutriBullet).
 Add 1 tablespoon of non-dairy milk and vanilla extract to blender and process until smooth.
 (You may need to scrape down the blender cup/bowl a couple times.)

 - Spread coconut flour dough into lined loaf pan, pressing flat and evenly into all four corners.
 Add date paste and use spatula to spread an even layer onto base.

 - Melt chocolate and coconut oil together in medium microwave safe bowl in 15 second increments, stirring in between until fully melted.
 Pour melted chocolate into pan and spread smooth.

-- Once the bars have set, lift the plastic wrap out and place on cutting board.
-Using a large sharp knife slice bars into 18 squares.
+- Once the bars have set, lift out and place on cutting board.
+Using a large sharp knife slice bars into 16 squares.
 (You can wipe knife between each cut with paper towel if you want no crumbs on the squares)

 - Bars can be enjoyed at room temperature but store in container in fridge.